ceford/cefjdemos-data-jdm-help-en/articles/maintenance/maintenance-clear-cache.md

 ## Description

-Cache files are temporary files that are created to improve the performance of your site if enabled under the Site Global Configuration settings.
-If you have made significant changes to your web site, such as changing your Template or Language, your cache files may be out of date.
-To avoid any problems caused by out of date cache files, you can delete all of the cache files.
-After deletion of *all* Cache files the website may be a little slower until the cache files are re-created with use.
+Cache files are temporary files that are created to improve site performance when enabled in the Site Global Configuration settings.
+Cache files can become out of date and cause rendering problems which can be corrected by deletion of *all* Cache files.
+After deletion the website may be a little slower until the cache files are recreated with use.

 ### Common Elements